Berberine

 Taking berberine along with medications that also slow clotting might increase the chances of bruising and bleeding.
 Some medications that slow blood clotting include aspirin, cilostazol (Pletal), clopidogrel (Plavix), dalteparin (Fragmin), enoxaparin (Lovenox), heparin, ticlopidine (Ticlid), and others.

-7 Wang et al reported that berberine could easily cross the blood‐brain barrier on systemic administration14 and recent studies show that berberine has a protective effect on central nervous system disorders, such as Alzheimer's, cerebral ischaemia, mental depression, schizophrenia, and anxiety.
+7 Wang et al reported that berberine could easily cross the blood‐brain barrier on systemic administration14 and recent studies show that berberine has a protective effect on central nervous system imbalances, such as Alzheimer's, cerebral ischaemia, mental low mood, schizophrenia, and stress.

-Berberine, a natural isoquinoline alkaloid isolated from the berberis species, has a wide array of biological properties such as anti‐inflammatory, antibacterial, antifungal, and antihelminthic effects.
-We evaluated the antiviral effect of berberine against influenza A/FM1/1/47 (H1N1) in vivo and in vitro.
+Berberine, a natural isoquinoline alkaloid isolated from the berberis species, has a wide array of biological properties such as anti‐inflammatory, botanical compounds, antifungal, and antihelminthic effects.
+We evaluated the plant compounds effect of berberine against influenza A/FM1/1/47 (H1N1) in vivo and in vitro.

 How long does it take berberine to start working?